picosonic/js13k-2025/README.md

 Water and sharp spikes are also to be avoided where possible

-You only have 9 halves of heart for lives, when these are gone you need to restart the level
+You only have 9 halves of heart for lives, when these are gone you need to restart

 Your only defence against guardian drones and sweepers is to lure them to electric fields or water